-This means being smart about weather conditions.
-Find weather reports, listen to local radio stations, or check a weather app on your phone.
+When you’re planning a boating trip it’s always smart about weather conditions.
+After all, we all saw that George Clooney movie, The Perfect Storm and know what happens when you hop aboard a boat when the weather is extreme.
+It’s always a good idea to find weather reports, listen to local radio stations, or check a weather app on your phone.
 You can also look at sea reports right before your trip.
 Having a basic understanding of tides and currents and how it affects your boat rental may help you avoid problems, such as rough waters and strong winds.

 During your cruise, keep an eye out for all signs of inclement weather: this means noticing signs such as dark clouds, lightning, choppy water, changing winds, and sudden changes of temperature.
 When you note one or more of these signals, it may be a good time to get out of the water or head back home.

 Want to avoid a crash?
 Boats that are constantly moving tend to meet fast, so keep a lookout and be aware of your position compared to other nearby boats.
-Don’t underestimate the other vessel, even if your boat is much faster.
+In regards to boating safety, don’t underestimate the other vessel, even if your boat is much faster.
 Stay clear of other large vessels and be alert at all times while on your boat rental.
 Know the rules, be courteous, and don’t speed around other boats.

 This means keeping all of your safety gear in designated areas, especially your personal flotation devices and life vests.
 Refresh yourself and your passengers on the basics of safety and how to swim – your local American Red Cross sometimes has classes and training for all age groups.
 Their classes are useful for both beginner boaters and experts who want to take a refresher course in boat rental safety.